Callback-Jack/MVVM_NewsApp/README.md

 4. Room setup:
    - Add dependencies for `Room`: "androidx.room:room-runtime", "androidx.room:room-ktx", kapt "androidx.room:room-compiler".
-   - Annotate Article data class, and create ArticleDao interface.
+   - Annotate the Article data class, and create the ArticleDao interface.
    - Create ArticleDatabase class.
    - Create Converters class for the `TypeConverters` for Source data class, and add it to ArticleDatabase.